The Power of TED

 Do you ever find yourself completely worn out by the relational storms around you?
 Perhaps it’s your relationship with a spouse, or a teenager.
 Maybe it’s your boss, or your work environment.
 Wouldn’t you love to find a way to deal with these kinds of storms in a positive and proactive way?

-This year, we (First United) developed a “Recommended Reading for 2017."
-One of the books on that list is called “The Power of TED*” TED is an acronym for The Empowerment Dynamic.
+One of the books that is often on our "Recommended Reading" list is called “The Power of TED*” TED is an acronym for The Empowerment Dynamic.
 You may be wondering what The Empowerment Dynamic is and how it can affect you.
 In a nutshell, this book is about the simple act of leaving the Drama Triangle for a new way of living—known as The Empowerment Dynamic.

 What is the Drama Triangle?
 The Drama Triangle, first described by Stephen Karpman, describes three damaging or unhelpful mindsets – The Victim, The Persecutor, and The Rescuer.
 If and when you find yourself operating from any of the three unhelpful mindsets, you may feel trapped in the Drama Triangle and you may experience accompanying negative emotions in your life.

 In “The Power of TED,” author David Emerald introduces a new framework that he describes as the antidote to The Drama Triangle.
 This antidote, “The Empowerment Dynamic,” is used to help you intentionally shift your mindset and behavioral approach in order to optimize your performance and achieve positive results in your interaction with others.
 When you make a shift toward The Empowerment Dynamic, you can achieve greater sense of awareness and you will find that additional choices become available.
 The book will encourage you to become a Creator when you may feel like a Victim, to become a Challenger when you may be tempted to behave like a Persecutor, and to become a Coach when your natural tendency may be to act as a Rescuer.